A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Introduction

-Recent infrared sky surveys with the \textit{Spitzer} Space Telescope \citep[\textit{Spitzer}, ][]{werner2004} and the \textit{Herschel} Space Observatory \citep[\textit{Herschel}, ][]{pilbratt2010} provide a complementary picture of on-going star formation in uncharted regions of the Galaxy.
-The `Spitzer Mapping of the Outer Galaxy' (SMOG; PI: S. Carey) survey specifically aimed to characterize YSOs in lightly studied star-forming regions around the galactic longitude $l\sim105^{\circ}$ and encompassing Perseus and Outer spiral arms at Galactocentric radii of about 9 and 12 kpc, respectively \citep{carey2008}.
-A recent study by \citet{Winston2019} identified $\sim4650$ YSO candidates located in 68 clusters, and stressed similarities in star formation with the inner Galaxy.
+Recent infrared sky surveys with the \textit{Spitzer} Space Telescope \citep[\textit{Spitzer}, ][]{werner2004} and the \textit{Herschel} Space Observatory \citep[\textit{Herschel}, ][]{pilbratt2010} provide a complementary picture of ongoing star formation in uncharted regions of the Galaxy.
+The Spitzer Mapping of the Outer Galaxy (SMOG; PI: S. Carey) survey is specifically aimed to characterize YSOs in sparsely studied star-forming regions around the galactic longitude $l\sim105^{\circ}$ and encompassing Perseus and Outer spiral arms at Galactocentric radii of about 9 and 12 kpc, respectively \citep{carey2008}.
+A recent study by \citet{Winston2019} identified $\sim4650$ YSO candidates located in 68 clusters and stressed the similarities in star formation properties with the inner Galaxy.

-Similar exploratory studies around $l\sim220^{\circ}$ were performed by combining near-IR photometry with longer wavelength data, sensitive also to more deeply-embedded YSOs. \citet{sewilo2019} characterized a very active star formation site CMa$-l224$ consisting of $\sim$290 Class I/II YSOs, using data from `GLIMPSE360: Completing the Spitzer Galactic Plane Survey' (PI: B. Whitney) and the `Herschel infrared Galactic Plane Survey' (Hi-GAL; \citealt{molinari2010}, see also \citealt{elia2013}).
+Similar exploratory studies around $l\sim220^{\circ}$ were performed by combining near-IR photometry with longer wavelength data, which are also sensitive to more deeply-embedded YSOs. \citet{sewilo2019} characterized a very active star formation site CMa$-l224$ consisting of $\sim$290 Class I/II YSOs, using data from GLIMPSE360: Completing the Spitzer Galactic Plane Survey (PI: B. Whitney) and the Herschel infrared Galactic Plane Survey (Hi-GAL; \citealt{molinari2010}, see also \citealt{elia2013}).
 The region resembles low-mass star-forming regions in the Gould Belt and possesses the largest concentrations of YSOs and their clusters in a 100 deg$^2$ field centered on the Canis Major star-forming region toward $l\sim220^{\circ}$ \citep{fischer16}.